emqx/blog/en/202201/testing-mqtt-5-with-the-mqtt-client.md

 ## Conclusion

 Through this article, we believe that you have a better understanding of the functions of MQTT X v1.7.0.
-The combination of MQTT X and EMQ X can help you fully grasp the MQTT 5.0 protocol and better apply its features in projects.
+The combination of MQTT X and EMQX can help you fully grasp the MQTT 5.0 protocol and better apply its features in projects.

 In the future, we will also improve the ability of MQTT X to support configurations such as Topic Alias, Request Responses, and Subscription Identifier, please stay tuned.